ocean-archives/ocean-archives.github.io/README.md

 ------------------

-Repository maintained by A. Walraven, ayalan@gmail.com)
+Repository maintained by A. Walraven, ayalan@gmail.com.
+I am not an expert in submersibles, and greatly appreciate your corrections or any volunteer help in maintaining the information in this page.